Casimir Force for the ${\mathbb C}P^{N-1}$ Model: Summary

 \section{Summary}

 In this work, we have considered the ${\mathbb C}P^{N-1}$ model on an interval as a prototype set-up of an interacting bosonic model.
 We have obtained exact self-consistent solutions for the case of Dirichlet boundary conditions imposed at the edges of the interval by using a recently discovered mapping between the Gross-Neveu model and the ${\mathbb C}P^{N-1}$ model \cite{Nitta:2017uog}.
-The solutions separate into two classes, both specified by a continuous parameter $\nu\in [0,1]$.
-One class reproduces the confinement phase in the infinite size limit ($\nu\rightarrow 1$ and $L=\infty$), while the other returns the Higgs phase.
+The solutions is specified by a continuous parameter $\nu\in [0,1]$.
+The solution reproduces the confinement phase in the infinite size limit ($\nu\rightarrow 1$ and $L=\infty$).
 We have found that both the mass gap function $\lambda$ and the Higgs field $\sigma$ diverge near the boundary for all the solutions, consistently with the numerical results in Ref.\ \cite{Bolognesi:2016zjp}.
 By using those solutions, we have calculated the vacuum energy and the Casimir force.
-In the confining phase we have observed a sign flip in the force, while the force is always attractive in the Higgs phase.
+The force is always attractive though the L\"usher term is strongly enhanced by the interaction.

-The results obtained here for the ${\mathbb C}P^{N-1}$ model (together with those of \cite{Schmidt}) seem to indicate that the mechanism of inducing a change in the vacuum energy and in the force may be universal and independent of the statistics.
+The results obtained here for the ${\mathbb C}P^{N-1}$ model (together with those of \cite{Schmidt}) and the result for the Gross-Neveu model \cite{Flachi:2017cdo} seem to indicate that the mechanism of inducing a change in the vacuum energy and in the force depends on the statistics.

+We conclude with few remarks and possible extensions.
+In the present work, we have focused on the Casimir effect for the confining phase of the ${\mathbb C}P^{N-1}$ model.
+Thus the existence of the Higgs phase in the finite system, which is inhibited in the infinite system, is still controversial.
+To substantiate the present results a more detailed analysis of the phase structure is necessary and we leave it for future work.
+However we point out the important feature which is expected if the Higgs phase exists.
+In the confining phase, the Higgs field $\sigma$ is an odd function and thus it cannot avoid to vanish at the origin, whereas it is always nonzero for the Higgs phase.
+Thus, the condition of $\sigma$ vanishing at some point may be used as a phase-identification criterion in numerical analyses.

+There is another issue on the inhomogeneous solutions.
+Recently there is a claim that the ground state is inhomogeneous even in the case of the infinite system \cite{Gorsky}.
+In this paper, we have considered solutions in which the inhomogeneity appears only the vicinity of the boundaries.
+There should be a possibility that the solution with the inhomogeneity in the bulk could be energetically favorable.
+The ground state modulation in finite systems has also been discussed in the effective action approach in Ref.~\cite{Flachi:2019jus}.
+Analytic self-consistent solutions for such a case may be also possible.